 Or take advantage of ATO tax breaks for donations by going to GiveNow

-Entries are now open for the 2021 Open Art Exhibition.
+Entries will open for the 2023 Open Art Exhibition in June/July

-Entries have opened for the 2021 Sculpture on the Scarp Exhibition.
+Entries will open for the 2023 Sculpture on the Scarp Exhibition in March/April

 Ron will provide application forms once he has established the suitability of each stall enquiry.

 How to Find Us